The Common Program of the People's Republic of China 1949-1954

 It is notable that despite the party's transformation of elections from a mechanism of choice to a means of legitimizing appointed candidates, it wholeheartedly embraced its dominance in the electoral process and considered it entirely justifiable.
 In the elections of 1937 and 1947, the GMD state favoured certain outcomes, yet it did not outright forbid opposition or fully control competition.
 Conversely, the CCP's new system ensured a predetermined result in each election.
 To facilitate this system, the communist government mobilized a vast number of individuals from party organizations and the general populace.
 Never before had election preparation been executed with such meticulousness.
 The party's rationale can be summarized as follows: as the Communist Party regards itself as the party of the people, it naturally represents their interests, and therefore, what the party desires invariably aligns with the desires of the people.
 Consequently, rather than maintaining a low profile, the party actively promoted these elections as a novel form of democracy.

-In addition, Hill (2017) remarks "The election and the propaganda campaign that preceded it were, despite pronouncements from the government, intimately linked to the climate of pervasive political violence that characterized the early years of the People’s Republic.
-Although the election was ostensibly not intended as a mass political campaign that targeted “enemies,” it is not surprising that many saw it as exactly that."
+Furthermore, the election and the accompanying propaganda campaign, despite government statements to the contrary, were closely tied to the atmosphere of widespread political violence that marked the early years of the People’s Republic.
+While the election was officially not aimed at conducting a mass political campaign against “enemies,” it is understandable that many perceived it as such.

 This article 12 of the Common Program states that the NPC is the supreme organ of state power.
 In reality the power is vested in the CCP.
 As per a 1949 decision by the CCP Central Committee, party committees, rather than government agencies, were designated as the highest decision-making bodies within all work units.
 Decisions taken by these committees were mandated to be followed without question by all government agencies, military units, and mass organizations.
 Initially intended as a temporary measure to streamline the command of revolutionary forces, this arrangement evolved post-assumption of power, extending unified leadership across all societal domains.
 Under the influence of party radicals, this structure was frequently reinforced.
 Consequently, party committees were instituted in every governmental organization, with party secretaries wielding ultimate authority.